ArcticSnow/probextreme/docs/index.md

 # Welcome to Probextreme

-This is a collection of personalized tools to work Extreme Values.
+This is a library to work Extreme Values theory.
 The toolbox is designed to gather different approaches and tools to characterise extreme events and their significance.

-**This toolbox is under construction and currently designed for specific projects**
+**This library is under construction and currently designed for specific projects**

 ```bash
 git clone https://github.com/ArcticSnow/probextreme.git